Xyfir/Documentation/xyfir-annotations/developers.md

 }
 ```

-**Note:** `description` may be in Markdown format.
-It is recommended to parse the Markdown to HTML or plain text.
-Otherwise you may see formatting characters in the set's description.

 ### Advanced Searches

 Advanced searches allow you to provide different search queries for specific annotation set fields.
 All variables must be present in the query string, even if they have no value.
 Only sets that match **all** provided queries will be returned.